Experimental Media and Performing Arts Center: Architecture and facilities

-The design architect for the EMPAC is Grimshaw Architects, London and New York, designers of The Eden Project, the London School of Economics, and International Terminal Waterloo.
-The architect of record is the New York City architectural firm Davis Brody Bond.
-The engineers for the project are Buro Happold.

-The main concert hall seats 1,200, and has been lauded as one of the most acoustically perfect concert halls in the world.
 The acoustical firm Kirkegaard Associates was contracted to work on the system.
 Extensive computer modeling was done of the ceiling canopy before construction to optimize the transmission of sound waves.
 EMPAC is the first venue to use Nomex fire-retardant fabric for a ceiling canopy to reflect sound waves.
 The exterior of the main concert hall is lined with 36000 sqft of Western Red Cedar.
 Grown in sustainable forests in British Columbia, the wood was chosen for its fire-retardant properties.
 A 20000 sqft glass wall lines the north side of the building.
 A water/glycol mix circulating through the steel support beams maintains an even temperature and limits condensation on the glass.
 EMPAC is also LEED Silver certified.

 EMPAC is also home to a 400-seat theater with an 80′ x 40′ stage, 60′ fly tower, and computer controlled rigging.
 EMPAC also has two very large projection screens: a 50' x 40' one in the theater and a 60' wide screen in the concert hall.
 There are two main multi-purpose studio spaces.
 Studio 1 has 3500 sqft and has 40-foot-high ceilings, and Studio 2 is 2500 sqft with 28 ft-high ceilings.
 There is also a 1400 sqft rehearsal studio called Studio Beta, and 4 Artist-in-Residence studios (with one being permanently occupied by the Institute President).
 Studio 1 and Studio 2 are lined with acoustical panels to diffuse sound using innovative paneling designed to simulate the characteristics of tree bark.
 Different panels are designed to absorb and refract different frequencies of sound.
 All performance spaces have a maximum noise level of 15 dB, making them some of the quietest artistic presentation spaces in the world.

 A 360-degree projection system has been developed, which is used for virtual reality research, art works, and cinematic presentations.
 The current system has a 40 ft round, 15 ft tall circular screen which surrounds viewers, who either can walk around or view from swivel chairs.
 Special 360-degree cameras are used for filming, along with microphones which record directionality.
 The sound can then be played back on an array of surround-sound speakers, allowing sound projection from any angle toward the audience.
-EMPAC's first commission, entitled THERE IS STILL TIME..BROTHER, by The Wooster Group, began at EMPAC and then left to tour internationally.